Cannabis oil stopped toddler's seizures, but state told parents it was illegal

 The state of Indiana dropped its threats to take Jaelah away.
 The day after NBC News met with the Jergers, the state legislature changed its cannabis law to allow the Jergers to use CBD for Jaelah's form of epilepsy.
 And on Thursday, an advisory committee to the FDA voted to recommend approval of CBD as a treatment for rare and severe forms of epilepsy.

 Jade Jerger says fighting for his daughter's right to CBD was harder on him than his tour of duty in Iraq.
-His wife Lelah said, "It's the hardest thing I've ever had to do.
+Lelah Jerger said: "It's the hardest thing I've ever had to do.
 But I don't regret it for a second, because we're all Jaelah has."

 "We feel like we're fighting for our lives."